circuitnet/CircuitNet/README.md

 ## Citation

-If you think our work is useful, please feel free to cite our [paper](https://ieeexplore.ieee.org/document/10158384)😆 .
+If you think our work is useful, please feel free to cite our [TCAD paper](https://ieeexplore.ieee.org/document/10158384)😆 and [ICLR paper](https://openreview.net/forum?id=nMFSUjxMIl).

 ```
 @ARTICLE{10158384,